 There are several options on the right bar.
 In Settings section, you can do Calibration Settings and ring selections.
+Several methods of finding orientation based on GMM or Herman Orientation Factor (HoF) are provided.
+Region of Interest (ROI) is shown as a semitransparent red ring.
+It is used as the integration area for HoF method and only rings in it are considered when performing GMM fitting.

 To do the ring selection, you have to click the button, pick rings on the image, and click Done.
+Setting ROI, R-min and R-max can be done in the same way.